Stories of Joy

-Stories of Joy is a compilation of five short films directed by upcoming filmmakers as a contribution to the ‘Joy of Giving Week’, a philanthropic festival celebrated across India from 2 October to 8 October every year.
+Stories of Joy is a compilation of five short films directed by upcoming filmmakers as a contribution to the ‘Joy of Giving Week’, a philanthropic festival celebrated across India from 2 to 8 October every year.
 The first screening of the compilation was on 19 October 2013 at National Film Archives of India, Pune.
 This project was well received and appreciated by the media.
 Produced by 7th Std.
 Motion Pictures and Flying Horse Studios.
-The music was composed by Gandhaar and films are edited by Shreyas Kulkarni.
+The music was composed by Gandhaar and films were edited by Shreyas Kulkarni.